elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-translate-a-line-on-the-coordinate-plane.md

 _schema: default
 id: 162308
 date: 2025-01-25
-title: >-
-    How do you translate a line on the coordinate plane?
+title: How do you translate a line on the coordinate plane?
-article_title: >-
-    How do you translate a line on the coordinate plane?
+article_title: How do you translate a line on the coordinate plane?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Learn how to translate a line on the coordinate plane by applying a translation vector, updating the equation, and visualizing the transformation.
+    A guide on how to translate a line on the coordinate plane, explaining the steps, including identifying the line's equation, determining the translation vector, applying the translation, and writing the new equation.
   page_keywords: >-
-    translation, coordinate plane, rigid transformation, line equation, slope-intercept form, translation vector, horizontal shift, vertical shift, graphing, GeoGebra, new equation, visualization
+    translation, coordinate plane, line equation, slope-intercept form, translation vector, rigid transformation, horizontal shift, vertical shift, graphing, GeoGebra
 author: QuickTakes
 question: >-
     How do you translate a line on the coordinate plane?